About Us

 WHO WE SERVE:

-Our Open Door Policy: All of our current participants are student-athletes, but any Pacific Islander student is welcome—athlete or not.
-We believe in 'ohana and never turn away students seeking support.
+Our Open Door Policy: Le Nu'u Legacy Foundation welcomes any Pacific Islander student, regardless of major, background, or activity.
+We believe in 'ohana and never turn away a student seeking support.

 Our Mission

-To empower Pacific Islander students to navigate their academic, athletic and personal journeys with confidence, cultural pride, and clarity—through advocacy, professional development, and community engagement.
+To empower Pacific Islander students to navigate their academic, professional, and personal journeys with confidence, cultural pride, and clarity — through advocacy, professional development, and community engagement.

 Our Vision

-To build a national model of culturally grounded development where Pacific Islander students thrive with pride, purpose, and belonging—on the field, in the classroom, and throughout life.
+To build a national model of culturally grounded development where Pacific Islander students thrive with pride, purpose, and belonging—in their communities, in the classroom, and throughout life.